Skip to main content

 Frequently asked — therapy in Harris County

-Can I see a therapist by video from Harris County?
+Where can I see a licensed therapist near Harris County?

 What if I'm in a mental health crisis in Harris County?